ThK-Systems/checkmk-goodies/README.md

 Goodies for [checkmk](https://checkmk.com)

 ## Disclaimer
-- It is tested under Debian Linux bookworm (12) with check_mk 2.2.
+- It is only tested under Debian Linux (12) 'bookworm' with check_mk 2.2.
-- It comes wit no warranties at all!!!
+- It comes with no warranties at all!!!
-- Support is not available.
+- Support will be not available.

 ## Install a single script (e.g. gluster)
-1. Download the script(s) you need to use (or clone the github-repo).
+1. Download the script(s) you need to use (or clone the github-repo)
 2. Put it into the folder `/usr/lib/check_mk_agent/local/`
 3. Make the script executable (0755)
 4. Rescan the host in check_mk for new services